Table of contents

 Hypothesis Testing

 Hypothesis testing is a fundamental aspect of scientific inquiry where researchers formulate a testable statement based on observations.
-In this case, scientists could propose a hypothesis that the robins died due to DDT-contaminated earthworms.
+In this case, scientists would propose that the robins died due to DDT-contaminated earthworms.
 They would then design experiments to collect data that either supports or refutes this hypothesis, allowing for a systematic investigation of the cause of the robins' deaths.

 Recommended video: